pikaroot/pikaroot.github.io/_posts/PwnsecCTF2024/2024-11-16-out-of-the-blue.md

 print(f"Total frames extracted: {frame_count}")
 ```

-Then, we can use `scipy.mode()` module to find the majority of the blue pixels in a frame.
-Apply the same technique to other frames.
-In case you are asking, this is too troublesome, I will let Mr.GPT do the work and a little bit of manual changes.
+Then, we can use `stats.mode()` module from `scipy` library to find all the blue pixels in a frame.
+The same technique applies to other frames as well.
+In case you are asking, this is too troublesome, I will let Mr.GPT do the work and a few manual changes.

 ```python
 import cv2